Le Ménil-Vicomte

 Le Ménil-Vicomte (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The comune is made up of the following collection of villages and hamlets, Le Ménil-Vicomte and Village Neuf.

 The Commune is one of 27 communes that make up the Natura 2000 protected area of Bocages et vergers du sud Pays d'Auge.

+Two watercourses Ruisseau du Bouillonnay, and Ruisseau du Menil pass through the commmune.